SlimeKnights/TinkersConstruct/README.md

 If you have queries about any license or the above support restrictions, please drop by our IRC channel, #TinkersConstruct on irc.esper.net

 Any alternate licenses are noted where appropriate.

-##Jar Signing
-Some jars from our build servers may be signed.
-Under no circumstances does anyone have permission to verify the signatures on those jars from other mods.
-The signing is for informational purposes only.